 Of course, you're always free to stop using our services at any time.
+If you're an EEA-based consumer, you can also withdraw from these terms within 14 days of accepting them.
 If you do stop using a service, we'd appreciate knowing why so that we can continue improving our services.